Sharing is caring!

 What is Vitamin B12?

-Vitamin B12, also known as cobalamin, is a water-soluble vitamin required for many reactions in your body as well as for the health of your nerves, red blood cells, and DNA.
+Vitamin B12, also known as cobalamin, is a water-soluble vitamin required for many reactions in your body as well as for the health of your nerve cells, red blood cells, and DNA.

 Its most important role is as a methyl group donor, which is a crucial step in many of our main detoxification pathways.